cybercongress/go-cyber/docs/run_validator.md

 ![](https://ipfs.io/ipfs/QmS42MJxjUB7Cu1GoJeE6eBmWkjHTZdgiAUcX4Qqy9NR3M)

-4. Set password, chose `local` tab and click `connect`.
-All containers will be available at `containers` tab.
+4. Create a username and set a password.
+Chose the `local` tab and click `connect`.
+All the containers will be available in the `containers` tab on your dashboard.

 #### Nvidia drivers installation

-1. To proceed first add the `ppa:graphics-drivers/ppa` repository into your system:
+1. To proceed, first add the `ppa:graphics-drivers/ppa` repository into your system (you might see some warnings - press `enter`):

 ```bash
 sudo add-apt-repository ppa:graphics-drivers/ppa